The Visual Snow Initiative (VSI)

 VSS is a neurological condition that affects 2-3% of the world’s population.
 The hallmark symptom of VSS is characterised by a continuous visual disturbance that resembles static or snow, flickering dots in one’s field of vision 24/7 with their eyes opened or closed.
 VSS also entails a constellation of other potentially debilitating visual and nonvisual symptoms including but not limited to seeing after images, flashes of light, starbursts and or halos around brightly lit objects.
 Nonvisual symptoms include tinnitus, depersonalisation, anxiety, depression and brain fog just to name a few.

-Visual Snow and Mindfulness
+Visual Snow and mindfulness

 A recent study showed MBCT adapted for VSS resulted in changes to the visual and its associated default mode networks, resulting in improved symptoms of Visual Snow.